raaaimund/raaaimund.github.io/_posts/2022-07-14-indiita-workshop.md

 ## The expectations

 To be honest, I was a little bit nervous at the beginning.
-Thoughts like "What if there are only a few participants and everyone comes up with a really nice session except for me?", "Everyone is rooted in the Indian tech scene, except for me, hopefully I can connect with people.", or "Are during the workshop also that many cultural events like candle lightings, or dance performances?".
+Thoughts like "What if there are only a few participants and everyone comes up with a really nice session except for me?", "Everyone is rooted in the Indian tech scene, except for me, hopefully, I can connect with people.", or "Are during the workshop also that many cultural events like candle lighting or dance performances?".

-A colleage and good friend at the college where I am volunteering told me before I headed to Bengaluru, that I should have no expectations and just go with whatever comes to benefit the most from the workshop end enjoy everymoment.
-It is hard to adapt that kind of thinking anyways, but yea, she was totally right and it also aligned pretty well with the four principles and the one law of Open Space Technology.
+A colleague and good friend at the college where I am volunteering told me before I headed to Bengaluru that I should have no expectations and just go with whatever comes to benefit the most from the workshop end enjoy every moment.
+It is hard to adapt that kind of thinking anyways, but yea, she was totally right, and it also aligned pretty well with the four principles and the one law of Open Space Technology.

 ## The sessions

 The sessions were an interesting mixture of topics about various technical and social aspects.
-Since participants came up with really interesting topics, it was really sad, that I could not attend all of them.
+Since participants came up with really interesting topics, it was really sad that I could not attend all of them.

 ### Day 1
 - Blockchain and Web 3.0 - Intro to Metaverse